 Compression socks aren’t magic, but they do a lot of good for flyers.
 Even if you don’t frequent the skies, any time spent packed into an airplane is going to be more pleasant when you take care of your legs and feet.
 Here’s what you need to remember about compression socks:

 Flying is hard on your legs and feet and increases the risk of blood clots.

 Compression socks keep prevent swelling and improve circulation.

 Using your compression socks for long airplane travel will improve comfort and reduce fatigue.

 You should especially consider wearing compression socks for flying while pregnant.

-If you’re ready to learn how to choose compression socks for travel and other activities, check out the selection at Dr. Motion.
-In addition to finding the socks that work right for your body, you can find a range of styles that appeal to your taste.
-There’s no reason to choose between function and form.
+If you’re ready to learn how to choose compression socks for flying and other activities, check out the selection at Dr. Motion.
+In addition to finding the socks you love that work right for your body, you can find a wide variety of styles that appeal to your taste.
+There’s no reason to choose between function and form when buying socks.
 We have both ready to keep your legs healthy on your next flight.

 Disclaimer: This article provides information solely for educational purposes, including but not limited to text, graphics, images, and other materials contained herein.
 This article is not intended to substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified healthcare provider with any questions you may have regarding a medical condition.